apache/brpc/docs/en/client.md

 int Init(const char* server_addr_and_port, const ChannelOptions* options);
 int Init(const char* server_addr, int port, const ChannelOptions* options);
 ```
-The server connected by these Init() has fixed IP address genrally.
-The creation does not need NamingService and LoadBalancer, being relatively light-weight.
-Don't frequently create Channels connecting to a hostname, which requires a DNS lookup and may take at most 10 seconds. (the default timeout of DNS lookup).
+The server connected by these Init() has fixed address genrally.
+The creation does not need NamingService or LoadBalancer, being relatively light-weight.
+The address could be a hostname, but don't frequently create Channels connecting to a hostname, which requires a DNS lookup taking at most 10 seconds. (default timeout of DNS lookup).
+Reuse them.

 Valid "server_addr_and_port":
 - 127.0.0.1:80
-- cq01-cos-dev00.cq01.baidu.com:8765
+- www.foo.com:8765
 - localhost:9000

 Invalid "server_addr_and_port":
 - 127.0.0.1:90000     # too large port
-- 10.39.2.300:8000   # invalid ip
+- 10.39.2.300:8000   # invalid IP

 # Connect a cluster